 This post may contain affiliate sales links.
 Please read my disclosure policy.

-Baking bacon in the oven has never been more easy or delicious.
-This simple ‘cooking bacon in the oven’ technique gives you light, crispy, buttery slices of bacon without all the mess.
+Cooking Bacon in the Oven at 425° F has never been more easy or delicious.
+This simple cooking bacon in the oven technique gives you light, crispy, buttery slices of bacon without all the mess.
+It’s the perfect sidekick to my Protein Pancakes, or crumbled and added to a salad like my Broccoli Salad with Bacon.
+Everyone loves a good piece of bacon!

-I love cooking bacon in the oven.
-Whether you’re cooking it up for a crowd, meal prepping for the week or just wanting a few slices for a salad recipe, baking bacon in the oven is the simplest technique, resulting in perfectly cooked bacon every time!
-Whenever I make this, my kids go bananas over it.
+I love cooking and smelling bacon in the oven.
+Whether you’re cooking it up for a crowd, meal prepping for the week or just wanting a few slices for a salad recipe, baking bacon in the oven is the easiest way, resulting in perfectly cooked bacon every time!
+Whenever I make this, my family goes bananas over it.
 It never ceases to impress.
 Whether you’re looking for chewy, crispy, or somewhere-in-the-middle bacon, this is the method for you!
 We are big fans of ‘somewhere in the middle’ and love the buttery, crispy texture this recipe yields.

 Elevated on a Rack – Baking bacon on a rack will take a little more time to cook because it’s elevated and not frying directly in the grease, but it is easier to get a crispy and chewy texture.